Wednesday, June 3, 2009

 Most of these newspapers will restructure and come out of this stronger than they did before their collapse.
 Bankruptcy court will allow them to discharge many of their debts or lower their debts to gain an ability to actually service the particular obligations.

-NY Times is considering closing the Boston Globe.
+It was not surprising to learn that the NY Times is considering closing the Boston Globe.
 I have no doubt this would improve their cash flow and help them move away from a possible collapse.
 But, it is amazing that another storied paper, The Boston Globe, might succumb to the decline in print advertising and the recessionary pressures.

-o be fair, the NY Times is offering to keep the paper open if the unions accept concessions, equal to about 20 million dollars of cost savings for the NY Times.
+To be fair, the NY Times is offering to keep the paper open if the unions accept concessions, equal to about 20 million dollars of cost savings for the NY Times.
 Once reader of the Globe, had this to say: “If you took the paper away and I can’t read sports, what am I getting up in the morning for?” he asked.

 While that is not exactly a great reason to live, it does reflect the desperation of many New England residents who have grown up reading the Globe.
 Losing a hometown paper, can be traumatic (in a that's not good kind of way).